 Is Acceptance Guaranteed?

 It’s now clear that tattoos are breaking through their older stereotypes and are presenting themselves to society in a new light — self-determination rather than self-mutilation.
-With technology on board and tattoos becoming functional rather than aesthetic or symbolic, their use will most likely soar.
+With technology on board and tattoos becoming functional as well as just aesthetic or symbolic, their popularity will most likely continue to soar.